hexpm/hexpm/lib/hexpm_web/templates/docs/trusted_publishers.html.md

 * **Create fails with 422 and `github_repository` could not be resolved:** the GitHub owner does not exist or is misspelled.
 Hex could read neither the repository nor the owner profile.
 * **Create fails with 422 and `repository_id` is required:** Hex could not see the repository, so it cannot pin the ID itself.
 For a private repository, send `repository_id`.
 For a public one, this usually means the repository name is misspelled, because GitHub answers 404 both for a repository that does not exist and for one Hex cannot see, which makes a typo indistinguishable from a private repository.
 Note that a wrong repository name combined with a supplied `repository_id` is created but never matches, and mint returns no matching trusted publisher.
 * **Create fails with 503:** GitHub was unreachable, rate-limited, or answered with something unexpected.
 Nothing was stored, so the same request can be retried.
 * **Mint returns no matching trusted publisher:** check package name, Hex repository, GitHub `owner/repo`, workflow **filename**, and optional environment against the configured publisher, including the exact casing of the workflow filename and environment.
-The workflow file that calls `mint-token` must live in the trusted repository.
+The workflow file that requests the OIDC token must live in the trusted repository.
 * **Mint rejects the OIDC token:** confirm `id-token: write`, audience `hexpm`, and that you are not reusing a JWT that was already minted.
 * **Publish fails with package ownership / scope errors:** the minted token only covers the package named at mint time; mint again for that package name.
-* **Endpoints return 404:** trusted publishers may be disabled on that Hex deployment.
+* **Configuration endpoints return 404, or the token endpoint returns `unsupported_grant_type`:** trusted publishers may be disabled on that Hex deployment.